 Online directory of biographical information for over 25,000 people.
-Information is stronger for current icons, but some historical figures and international people is available.
+Information is stronger for current icons, but some historical figures are also available.

 Covers notable individuals from antiquity through 1983.
 Indexes article and book citations; profiles and interviews with historical figures; obituaries, personal papers and memoirs; and bibliographies from 1946 through 1983.